junxit/us-congress-bills-111/bill.md

 Subsection (n) of section 811 (as so redesignated by section 4(1) of this Act) is amended to read as follows:

-> - **(n)** *Authorization of appropriations* There is authorized to be appropriated for each of fiscal years 2009 through 2012 the following amounts:
+> - **(n)** *Authorization of appropriations* There is authorized to be appropriated for each of fiscal years 2009 through 20122011 through 2015 the following amounts:
 >   - **(1)** *Capital advance/PRAC program* For providing assistance pursuant to subsection (b), such sums as may be necessary.
->   - **(2)** *Demonstration program* For carrying out the demonstration program under subsection (k), such sums as may be necessary to provide 2,500 incremental dwelling units under such program in fiscal year 2009 and 5,000 incremental dwelling units under such program in each of fiscal years 2010, 2011, and 2012.
+>   - **(2)** *Demonstration program* For carrying out the demonstration program under subsection (k), such sums as may be necessary to provide 2,500 incremental dwelling units under such program in fiscal year 20092011 and 5,000 incremental dwelling units under such program in each of fiscal years 2010, 2011, and 20122012, 2013, 2014, and 2015.

 ## § 7.
 New regulations and program guidance